-The project site is designated in the certified Los Angeles County Local Coastal Plan as Residential III B which allows four to six dwelling units per acre.
-The City of Malibu Interim Zoning Ordinance designates the site as Single Family Residential with a minimum lot size of 0.25 acres, or four dwelling units per acre.
-The proposed project is conforming as it meets these allowable densities at three (3) dwelling units per acre.
+The project site is designated in the certified Los Angeles County Local Coastal Plan as Residential III A which allows two to four dwelling units per acre.
+The City of Malibu Interim Zoning Ordinance designates the site as Single Family Residential-M with a minimum lot size of 0.25 acres, or four dwelling units per acre.
+The proposed project site, at 8,640 sq. ft., is non-conforming as it exceeds these allowable densities at five (5) dwelling units per acre.
 In addition, the project site is not located in any designated environmentally sensitive habitat area within the Malibu area.